image from pixabay.com

 Whether you’re interested in buying a new car, new phone, new anything, chances are the first thing you’ll do is go online and do some research.
 Read some user reviews.
 Use product comparison tools.
 Weigh up the pros and cons of what’s on the market.

 What you’re unlikely to do is walk straight up to a sales rep and make a purchase based on their recommendation alone.
 The same applies to the B2B buying landscape.
-With so much information at their disposal, today’s buyer engages with the sales rep on a far more even footing.
+With so much information at their disposal, today’s buyers engage with the sales rep on a far more even footing.

 Things like video, podcasts and social media will ensure your brand is seen in all the right places when buyers begin their purchasing journey online (and practically all journeys begin online).